futurix/imager/Imager/manual/developer/readme.txt

  - sample filter
  - filters transform current image somehow, and return it back to Imager
  - available in "Filters" dialog

-futuris.dpk
- - Futuris Imager package
- - this is a custom version of VCL70.bpl, used by Futuris Imager and all plug-ins.
-You can compile and use it for your own Delphi plugins, but note - I do not quarantee that this package will remain binary compatible in the future (it can change to newer version of VCL, or I can add more units, etc)
- - when you'll compile this package, Delphi will ask you if you want to add rtp??.bpl and vcl??.bpl to the project - answer "No"!!!
- - do NOT redistribute this file!

 import.dpr
  - sample importer